Scheana Shay

-Scheana Shay (born May 7, 1985) is an American television personality and actress.
+Scheana Marie Davies (previously Shay, née Jancan; born May 7, 1985) is an American television personality, singer, podcast host, and actress.
 She was an original cast member on the Bravo reality television series Vanderpump Rules for eleven seasons.
 Shay made guest appearances on the spin-off, The Valley, in the second season.

 Early life and education

 Scheana Marie Jancan was born on May 7, 1985.
 She has Mexican heritage.
 She graduated in 2002 from Bishop Amat Memorial High School in La Puente, California.
 In 2006, she graduated with a bachelor's degree in broadcast journalism from Azusa Pacific University.

 Career

 She began her acting career with guest appearances on television shows Greek, Jonas, Victorious and 90210.
 In 2009, she appeared as the female lead in Jonas Brothers' music video for the song "Pizza Girl".
 In 2012, she portrayed Angel Tomlin in three episodes of the anthology television series Femme Fatales.

 In 2013, she became a regular cast member on Bravo's reality television series Vanderpump Rules.
 The series follows the lives of SUR and PUMP servers in West Hollywood, California.
 During her time on Vanderpump Rules, Shay released several dance-pop singles, most notably "Good as Gold."
 For her role on Vanderpump Rules, Shay and her co-stars Ariana Madix, Katie Maloney and Lala Kent won the "Best Reality On-Screen Team" award at the 2023 MTV Movie & TV Awards.
 She starred on Vanderpump Rules for 11 seasons, until the show was recast.

 In 2018, Shay relocated to Las Vegas for several months to star in a stage show called Sex Tips for Straight Women from a Gay Man at Anthony Cools Theater at Paris Las Vegas.
 She replaced Kendra Wilkinson in the role of Robyn.
 Since 2018, she has hosted a weekly podcast titled Scheananigans with Scheana Shay.